waveaccounting/event-sourcing-example/README.md

 ## Running project

-Follow these steps to setup to the point where the tests will pass.
+Follow these steps to setup the project to the point where the tests will pass.
 First clone the repo:

     git clone git@github.com:waveaccounting/event-sourcing-example.git
     cd event_sourcing-example

-Create a virtualenv and install requirements:
+Then create a virtualenv and install requirements:

     python3 -m venv .venv
     source .venv/bin/activate